 The Halloween Chalkboard Sign is a simple project that is created using a stencil file, a die-cut machine, and white paint on a black canvas.
 In a short time, you can make a permanent chalkboard to use for Halloween decor year after year.

 With only two weeks to go, I’ve opened up the Halloween bins and put up some decorations.
 The girls get super silly and scatter skeleton bones around the house and drape snakes around their necks.
 I debate between trying to keep the mess contained and letting them have their holiday fun.
-I was brainstorming ideas for this month’s Cricut Design Space™ Star Challenge and found myself really wanting to make a big chalkboard sign to bring something new and fun to our Halloween decor.

 Once I put together the image file in Photoshop, I was able to create the project with my Cricut, vinyl, and a large canvas.
 I’ll share the file if you’d like to make one, too.
 Don’t have a Cricut Explore?
 Well, BIG NEWS!!
 My team is giving one away to one of you!
 There’s a Rafflecopter at the bottom of this post where you can get all your entries in!
 I’m excited for ya because this machine is so much fun to use!
 Let’s get to the project:

 Cricut Explore or cutting machine with 12″x 24″ cutting capability

 12″ x 24″ cutting mat